-According to the latest figures for 2018 the British represented 14.8% of all foreign buyers in Spain.
+According to the final figures for 2018 the British represented 14.8% of all foreign buyers in Spain.
 However, in Andalucía market share was much higher; 29% of foreign buyers were British, And that’s in spite of an exchange rate some 20% weaker against the Euro since the referendum.
 One way for British buyers to minimise the effect of the weak GBP£ is to think about a Spanish mortgage.
 Indeed, the fixed rate loans on offer are so good all overseas buyers can benefit.
 This type of loan disappeared during the banking crisis but now make up 40% of all loans.

 Spanish Fixed Rate Mortgages